Chart Color Schemes

 South Tamworth is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of Nov 2025, South Tamworth's population is estimated at around 6844 people.
-This reflects an increase of 223 people since the 2021 Census, which reported a population of 6621 people.
-The change is inferred from AreaSearch's estimate of the resident population at 6724 following examination of ABS ERP data release in Jun 2024 and six validated new addresses since the Census date.
-This level of population equates to a density ratio of 1805 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Over the past decade, South Tamworth has demonstrated resilient growth patterns with a compound annual growth rate of 1%.
-Population growth was primarily driven by natural growth contributing approximately 44% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validation, as of Nov 2025, South Tamworth's population is estimated at around 7,370.
+This reflects an increase of 749 people since the 2021 Census, which reported a population of 6,621.
+The change was inferred from AreaSearch's estimate of 6,986 residents following examination of ABS ERP data (June 2024) and six additional validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,944 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+South Tamworth's growth of 11.3% since the 2021 census exceeded the SA4 region (4.6%) and the non-metro area.
+Population growth was primarily driven by natural growth contributing approximately 44.0%.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with 2021 as the base year.
+All drivers, including overseas migration and interstate migration, were positive factors.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population trends indicate a population increase just below the median of Australian non-metropolitan areas, with South Tamworth expected to increase by 869 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 15.6% in total over the 17 years.
+Future population trends indicate a median increase just below Australian non-metropolitan areas, expecting an increase of 886 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 7.5% over the 17 years.

 Frequently Asked Questions - Population